0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/08_Auto_Scaling_Group/README.md

 As you can see this is the identialc setup for a EC2 Instacne, and as you can see from the 3th option, we have access to the `Configure details` where you can specify the `User data`!
 Meaninig you can reliebliy make EC2 cloens indentical to each other.

+# Edit Launh Configuration and update all the EC2

+Let say you need to make a chagne in the `Launh Configuration` and updated all the EC2 that were created with the original configuration by the `Auto Scaling Group`.
+Turns out that this is straigth forward and cool onces someone tells you how to go about it (Wait... am I gettign excited 🤔).

+### Make a Launh Configuration copy

+When you visit the `Launh Configuration` menu, you have the chance to make a copy of a specific configuration (you can't edit them dirrectly).
+When you start makign a copy, you'll have the chnce to name the new configuration, I always append `- V1` to keep track how many edits did I do, and which one is the latest version.

+Then in the 3th tab you can as always edit your `User data` to the new script that you did.
+Once you are done, you just save the new `Launh Configuration`, and this is step one.

+### Update the Auto Scaling Group

+The `Auto Scaling Group` have very limited edits options.
+But one important thing you can edit, is the active `Launh Configuration` to be used when creatgin new EC2 Instances.
+This means that you select the Group you want to change, select edit, and chagne the `Launh Configuration` to the latest version you made, and save.

+Now, notign will happen, all the active and workign EC2 Instance will keep on workign, to apply the new configuration, you'll have to termiante the EC2 Instances.
+When you do that, the `Auto Scaling Group` will detect that the Group doesnet have the minimum ammount of healty servers, and will start to spin new ones.
+As you can imagin, it will start new EC2 servers based on the new configuration that you made.

+This givews you the option to terminate every EC2 at once, or update the group by termianting one server at the time.
+It is up to you how you want to go aobut it.

+# Amazing End

+As you can see this part is actually fairly cool, and works well once you udnerstand how to trully go about it :).